DDMoReThoughtflow/website/README.md

-# website
-Website for Thoughtflow Community Group
+# Thoughtflow Community Group website

 ## To make changes to the website using RStudio's blogdown:
 1. Install the blogdown package from Github: https://github.com/rstudio/blogdown .
 If you have devtools installed you can type: devtools::install_github('rstudio/blogdown').